HVKukkonen/FSOPart11Last/README.md

 # christmas-wish-list
 I built a Christmas wish list web application for personal use in December 2020.
-But over the Christmas holidays I got the idea that it would be fun to try out developing it further into a useable – although bare bones – web application.
+But over the Christmas holidays I got the idea that it would be fun to try out developing it further.
+Thus, the application now handles identity management enabling users to create wish lists and invite friends that see and can claim these wishes.
 I use MongoDB Atlas for data storage and Heroku to host the service.
-The application handles identity management enabling users to create wish lists and invite friends that see and can claim these wishes.

 The service is running at: http://christmas-wish-list.herokuapp.com/ (given I have still capacity left on my free Heroku dyno...)